sandhya144/FeminineBot/README.md

 # FeminineBot (Women’s Health Chatbot)

-Empowering Women’s Wellness
+Empowering Women’s Wellness!

-Welcome to the Women’s Health Chatbot, your intelligent digital health companion designed to empower women on their wellness journey.
+Welcome! to the Women’s Health Chatbot, your intelligent digital health companion designed to empower women on their wellness journey.

 # About the Chatbot
-The Women’s Health Chatbot is a safe, supportive, and reliable platform that provides accurate health information and personalized guidance anytime, anywhere.
+• The Women’s Health Chatbot is a safe, supportive, and reliable platform that provides accurate health information and personalized guidance anytime, anywhere.

-It is designed to address the unique health needs of women across various stages of life, offering accessible and educational resources to improve overall health and quality of life.
+• It is designed to address the unique health needs of women across various stages of life, offering accessible and educational resources to improve overall health and quality of life.

 # Key Features